 Tuition fees can rise each year in response to market conditions.

 There is an optional study trip abroad in year one that is not covered by the course fee.
-This takes place in spring and further information is provided at the outset of the course.
+This takes place in the spring and further information is provided at the beginning of the course.

-Previous students graduating from our BA (Hons) Fashion Communication Degree have gone on to positions at:
+Previous students graduating from our BA (Hons) Fashion Communication degree have gone on to work at:

 - Condé Nast International